Rajasthan Atomic Power Station: History

-The two reactors will cost an estimated Rs 123.2 billion (US$2.6 billion).
+Unit 7 and unit 8 will cost together an estimated Rs 123.2 billion (US$2.6 billion).

+In 2024 the AERB granted permission for unit 7 fuel loading and addition of moderator.
+The 19 September 2024, unit 7 started a controlled fission chain reaction.

+In March 2025 unit 7 at Rajasthan site was connected to the grid.
+It is the 3rd 700 MWe indigenous pressurized heavy water reactor connected to the grid.
+It entered commercial operations in April of 2025.

 Incidents

 By 2003 RAPS-1 had experienced numerous problems due to leaks, cracks in the end-shield and turbine blade failures, had undergone repairs and appeared to be generating 100 MW of electricity, with RAPS-2 reportedly generating 200 MW.
+Unit 1, due to its issues, technical and economic unviability, was decided to place into a permanent shutdown state in October 2004.
+It is the only unit owned by the Department of Atomic Energy.

 On 29 August 2006, a 90% iron meteorite weighing 6.8 kg fell in Kanvarpura village, near the power station.
 The Deputy Director-General (western region) of the Geological Survey of India, R.S.
 Goyal, said that devastation on an "unimaginable scale" would have ensued had the object struck the station.
 However, the kinetic energy of a meteorite of this size is smaller than that of jet aircraft frequently used as a basis for impact resistance of containment structures.

 In June 2012, 38 workers were exposed to tritium when a welding operation went wrong inside the protected environment of the reactor.